WasmEdge/WasmEdge/docs/book/en/src/embed/c/0.10.1/ref.md

   WasmEdge_ConfigureContext *ConfCxt = WasmEdge_ConfigureCreate();
   /* Create the statistics context.
 This step is not necessary if the statistics in runtime is not needed. */ WasmEdge_StatisticsContext *StatCxt = WasmEdge_StatisticsCreate();
   /* Create the store context.
-The store context is the WASM runtime structure core. */ WasmEdge_StoreContext *StoreCxt = WasmEdge_StoreCreate();
+The store context is the object to link the modules for imports and exports. */ WasmEdge_StoreContext *StoreCxt = WasmEdge_StoreCreate();
   /* Result. */
   WasmEdge_Result Res;